Revisiting Audio-language Pretraining for Learning General-purpose Audio Representation: Experiment Results

-These findings highlight that simply combining datasets doesn't guarantee improved linguistic diversity, revealing broader limitations in current audio-language pretraining approaches.
+These findings highlight that simply combining datasets doesn't guarantee improved lexical diversity, revealing broader limitations in current ALP approaches.
 Also, the constrained diversity in certain aspect may partially explain weaker scaling behavior observed for certain tasks, as models encounter repetitive linguistic patterns despite increased data volume, aligning with vision-language findings on caption diversity's importance for representation quality~\citep{captionworth,whatincaption}.
-This analysis motivates developing enhanced aggregation pipeline and more diverse caption generation methods to better capture the full spectrum of information in audio signals, thereby fully realizing the potential of large-scale audio-language pretraining.
+This analysis motivates developing enhanced aggregation pipeline and more diverse caption generation methods to better capture the full spectrum of information in audio signals, thereby fully realizing the potential of large-scale ALP.